Brentuximab vedotine

 This section has been translated automatically.

-Brentuximab Vedotin is an antibody-drug conjugate (ADC) with a monoclonal antibody directed against human CD30 antigen.
-The antibody is covalently bound to 3-5 molecules of the cytostatic drug monomethylauristatin E. Brentuximab Vedotin has been approved in the European Union since October 2012 for the treatment of Hodgkin's lymphoma and anaplastic large cell lymphoma.
-Since the end of 2017, the indication has been extended to CD30 positive cutaneous T-cell lymphoma.
-Brentuximab Vedotin hasorphan drug status for rare diseases.
+Brentuximab vedotin is an antibody-drug conjugate (ADC) with a monoclonal antibody directed against human CD30 antigen.
+The antibody is covalently bound to 3-5 molecules of the cytostatic agent monomethylauristatin E (spindle toxin).
+Brentuximab vedotin has been approved in the European Union for the treatment of Hodgkin's lymphoma and anaplastic large cell lymphoma since October 2012.
+Since the end of 2017, the indication has been extended to include CD30 positive cutaneous T-cell lymphoma.
+Brentuximab vedotin hasorphan drug status for the treatment of rare diseases.

 Spectrum of action